 Portland Oregon Personal Injury Attorneys

-Based out of Portland, Oregon, Clark Law & Associates handles various types of personal injury and property damage cases primarily in Multnomah, Clackamas and Washington Counties.
+Based out of Portland, Oregon, our lawyers at Clark Law & Associates handle various types of accident, personal injury and property damage cases primarily in Multnomah, Clackamas and Washington Counties.

 - Auto Accidents

 - Medical bill recovery for auto accidents regardless of fault up to $15,000.00 in Oregon

 - Wrongful Death due to an auto accident

 - Wrongful Death due to a defective product

 - Wrongful Death due to negligence on the part of another